NorthEast Plastic Surgery logo

 Diagnostic tests including blood tests may also be necessary for the Surgeon to obtain a complete assessment of bleeding tendencies and to identify a patient’s potential risk of anaesthesia.

 If advised by the Surgeon, it may also be necessary to cease certain medications and to avoid other medicine and supplements two weeks prior to and after surgery.
 It is essential that smoking ceases six weeks prior to and after surgery to minimise the risk of surgical wound complications and anaesthesia.
-Nicotine containing products can also affect wound healing and should be ceased two weeks prior to and after surgery.

 Informed Consent